About Veterinary Care in Aberdeen

 Top-rated veterinary clinics in Aberdeen

 There are 21 veterinary clinics in Aberdeen, with an average Google rating of 4.6★.
-All 21 clinics treat dogs and cats, and none specifically offer farm or large-animal services.
-Six clinics provide emergency or out-of-hours care, but there are no explicit 24-hour vets in Aberdeen.
-The region has a strong overall clinic depth, with 19 clinics maintaining websites and 3669 total reviews, reflecting robust community engagement and transparency.
+Of these, 20 clinics treat dogs and cats, and 2 offer farm or large-animal services.
+Emergency or out-of-hours care is available at 6 clinics, but 24-hour veterinary cover is not provided in the area.

 Best Rated Veterinary Clinics in Aberdeen, Aberdeenshire